Tacohej/Spark/README.md

 ## TODO

+* warning if no stat type on item
+* replace so with type?
+* respect maxStackAmount

 ### Improvments

+* Add Abilities?
+* Create TimedStatusEffect and ChargedStatusEffect

-* Create Script to generate Triggers and StatTypes
+### Create Script to generate Triggers and StatTypes
-* Change to base total
+* Fix Paths to templates